-This house for a young family was designed to be constructed of cross-laminated timber (CLT).
+This house for a young family was designed for a site at the center of a city block.

-In order to maximize access to sun, air, and the outdoors, living spaces are planned around a center courtyard.
+In order to maximize access to sun, air, and the outdoors, living spaces were planned around a center courtyard.
 Parts of the masonry structures were absorbed into the structure of the house.
 The kitchen and main living room shared some common features: both were oriented towards a walled garden, linked to it and each other by a 3-season outdoor room.